 Paying Attention to Twitter

-I came across this information simply by paying attention to the context of the tweets and who tweets were responding to.
+I came across this information simply by paying attention to the context of the tweets and who was responding to the tweets to make the best connection.
 Twitter’s search engine is full of connections, but you have to pay attention to the stream.
-As a human powered search engine, the results are more personalized than a Google search.
-All in all, it has a TON of potential once the masses figure out how to use it.
+As a human powered search engine, the results are more personalized than Google’s – and real-time!
+All in all, it has a ton of potential once the masses figure out how to use it.